 Managed portfolios will appeal to passive investors or beginner investors who are looking for a straightforward invest and forget type approach.
 First you choose whether you want to invest for growth or income and then answer a few questions to assess your risk tolerance.
-The platform will then put together a suitable portfolio based on your goals and risk level.
-All that’s left for you to do is fund your portfolio and you’re up and running!
+The platform will then assess which of their portfolios are suitable based on your goals and risk level.
+All that’s left for you to do is pick a portfolio from the suggested options, fund said portfolio and you’re up and running!

 For me this is where InvestEngine really stands out from the competition.
 Their fees are some of the lowest available.

 For their DIY portfolios there is no platform fee at all.
 No dealing charges.
 No withdrawal fees.
 Zero, zilch, nada.
 The only costs you are going to incur here are whatever ongoing charges are applicable from your chosen ETFs and a small market spread (more on that later).
 Keep in mind that the ETF ongoing charge and market spread applies regardless of what platform you invest with.